From vision to action perspective

 Preconditions for new initiatives

-• The initiative shows respect for the existing iconic and/or cultural-historical elements.
-Existing heritage values are preserved, expanded, and reinforced;
+• The initiative shows respect for the iconic and/or cultural-historical elements present.
+Existing heritage values will be preserved, expanded, and strengthened.

 • We are committed to preserving religious heritage.
-Vacant churches are given a new function.
+Vacant churches are being given a new function.
 Churches will only be demolished if there is no other option.
-The recently drawn up Church Vision provides guidance for the future of all churches in the municipality of Kerkrade;
+The recently drawn up Church Vision provides guidance for the future of all churches in the municipality of Kerkrade.

-• New (social) facilities should preferably be located in central areas;
+• New (social) facilities are preferably located in central areas;

-• Parking standards in city centers, close to amenities and public transport (train and bus stations) should be reduced in the long term due to space constraints.
-We want more space for slow traffic, meeting places, and greenery;
+• Parking standards in city centers, close to amenities and public transport (train and bus stations) should be reduced in the long term due to limited space.
+We want more space for slow traffic, meeting places, and greenery.

 • New developments should contribute to an attractive, green, and climate-adaptive living environment.

-• Focus on retaining and, where possible, processing rainwater on site.
+• Focus on retaining and, where possible, processing rainwater on your own property.
 For a climate-proof design, the standard rainfall is 80 mm in two hours (with availability/drainage within 24 to 72 hours).

 Residential areas